-Circuit variables may only be used in expressions used to define "arbitrary sources" on page 40 and to define variables that themselves are accessed only in arbitrary source expressions.
+Circuit variables may only be used in expressions used to define arbitrary sources and to define variables that themselves are accessed only in arbitrary source expressions.

 Circuit variables allow an expression to reference voltages and currents in any part of the circuit being simulated.